Quwaysim/notes_to_self/coding_style_guides/android_xml_coding_style_guide.md

 ### 1.1.1 Class File Naming
 - Class names are written in UpperCamelCase.
-- Name should end with the name of the extending component if any, such ass `FooActivity`
+- Name should end with the name of the extending component if any, such as `FooActivity`

 ### 1.1.2 Layout File Naming
 - Prefix file names with the type of view that they represent: